SteSeg/openmc_fusion_benchmarks/README.md

 # OpenMC Fusion Benchmarks

+A CAD-based collection of benchmark models for automatic verification & validation of **nuclear fusion neutronics simulations**.
+This repository provides standardized geometries, sources, materials, and results to facilitate comparison and reproducibility across codes and experiments.

 Documentation can be found [here](https://openmc-fusion-benchmarks.readthedocs.io/en/latest/intro.html).

-A CAD-based collection of benchmark models for validating and verifying **nuclear fusion neutronics simulations**.
-This repository provides standardized geometries, sources, materials, and results to facilitate comparison and reproducibility across codes and experiments.

 ## 💡 Motivation

 Reliable neutronics simulations are essential in the design of fusion reactors.
 This project collects and organizes benchmark problems, enabling:

 - Rigorous benchmark definition
-- Code verification (e.g., OpenMC)
+- Code validation (e.g., OpenMC)
 - Fusion neutronics design validation (e.g., for blankets and shields)
 - Consistent documentation of assumptions, inputs, and outputs
 - Comparisons against experimental data when available